Romero Murube, Joaquín

 Jorge Zalamea Borda

-The poet, essayist, playwright and politician Jorge Zalamea Borda was born in Bogotá (Colombia) in March 1905, where, at a very young age, he became an active and valued example of the culture of the first half of the 20th century.
-Committed to the cause of the poor, he wrote poetry, plays and essays, and […]
+The poet, essayist, playwright and politician Jorge Zalamea Borda was born in Bogotá (Colombia) in March 1905, where, at a very young age, he became an active and valued example […]

 Read More